emso-c/stream-analyser/README.md

 # 2. File handling

 File handling is done with the `filehandler` module.
 It handles everything related to files from caching to interacting with them.
-These external files are stored in a designated path (Default path is `"C:\Stream Analyser"`)
+These external files are stored in a designated path (Default path is `"C:\Stream Analyser"` as of now)

 Example storage folder structure is as follows:
 ```
 Stream Analyser
 ├───Cache
 │   ├───1FXhj4qFOf0
+│   │   ├───messages.json.gz
+│   │   └───metadata.yaml
+│   └───hbNdooO8n_M
+│   │   ├───messages.json.gz
+│   │   └───metadata.yaml
+│   └───jgp1h2yRbBU
-│   ├───hbNdooO8n_M
+│       ├───messages.json.gz
-│   ├───jgp1h2yRbBU
+│       └───metadata.yaml
 ├───Exports
 │   ├───1627487676
-│   ├───custom_name
+│   └───custom_name
 └───Logs
+    ├───2022-02-W3.log
+    └───2022-02-W2.log

 ```

 - ## Caching